SakibRJ/RBC-Churn-Pattern-Dynamics_Understanding-Customer-Attrition/README.md

 ### Approach
 1. Understanding the data and planning accordingly.
 (More on this refer BRD)

-2. Data cleaning/wrangling: Cleaning and preparing the data: Like any other data this data was in the raw format, various steps have been taken to clean this dataset (Using Excel).
+2. Data cleaning/wrangling: Cleaning and preparing the data: Like any other data this data was in the raw format, various steps have been taken to clean this dataset (Tech stack used: Excel).
 Some of them involve using statistical descriptive values like median to replace blanks in the 'Estimated Salary' attribute, removal of blanks, mode value to replace 'Tenure' attribute, removal of duplicate rows etc.

-3. Insights: Analysing the data to extract meaningful insights: Here churn analysis is done with EDA approach including Univariate, bivariate, segmented variate analysis on exit customers and much more....
+3. Insights: Analysing the data to extract meaningful insights: Here churn analysis is done with EDA approach including Univariate, bivariate analysis on exit customers.

-4. Visualizing key factors for clear and concise communication: The .pibx file includes a dashboard along with a multi-page analysis of trends and patterns, highlighting key takeaways, which helps RBC understand their customers better and track events wrt churn.
+4. Visualizing key factors for clear and concise communication: The 'RCB_Churn_Analysis.pibx' file includes a dashboard along with a multi-page analysis of trends and patterns, highlighting key takeaways, which helps RBC understand their customers better and track events wrt churn.

 5. Drawing conclusions with key highlights of data patterns and trends, complemented by actionable insights and a comprehensive report summary on the final page.